nschmidtg/hiperborde/README.md

 - LCD display for status and controls
 - Adjustable brightness control via buttons
 - Serial communication protocol for Max/MSP integration

+## How It Works

+The installation uses the Open-Meteo Marine Weather API to fetch real-time wave data from a specific point off the coast of Valparaíso (-33.035542, -71.601869).
+The system:

+1. Fetches wave height and period data from the API
+2. Maps the wave parameters to visual effects:
+   - Wave height → Width and brightness of LED waves
+   - Wave period → Timing of wave animations
+3. Uses a state machine in Max/MSP to:
+   - Trigger light phase changes
+   - Synchronize with sound design
+   - Manage the transition between different visual states

+The Arduino receives this data through a custom serial protocol and translates it into dynamic light patterns, creating a real-time visualization of the ocean's state.

 ## Hardware Requirements